Language selection

 Bilateral relations

-With approximately 3 million people in an area slightly smaller than Quebec, Mongolia is the least densely populated country in the world.
-Similarities between Canada and Mongolia abound: cold climates, vast landscapes with small populations, large neighbours, and abundant mineral resources.
+With over 3 million people in an area slightly smaller than Quebec, Mongolia is the least densely populated country in the world.
+Similarities between Canada and Mongolia abound: cold climates, vast landscapes with small populations, large neighbours, and abundant natural resources.

-Canada recognized Mongolia in 1964 and diplomatic relations were established in 1973.
+Canada and Mongolia established diplomatic relations in 1973.
 Mongolia opened its embassy to Canada in 2001, and the Embassy of Canada to Mongolia was opened in Ulaanbaatar in September 2008.

 Mongolia’s foreign policy

-Much of Mongolia’s domestic and foreign policy is shaped by its two neighbours, Russia and China.
+As a landlocked country, Mongolia’s domestic and foreign policy is shaped by its two neighbours: Russia and China.
 To balance this, Mongolia has actively pursued a “third neighbour” policy, which involves expanding political, economic and defence relations with regional democracies such as India, Japan and South Korea and with select Western countries, including the U.S., Canada, Australia, the U.K., Germany and France.

 Partnerships and organizations